 10 Tips to Consider Before Buying Drinks

 - What kind of beverages are your guests interested in?
-Are they into keggers where the only necessity is for the beer to flow all night?
+Are they into keggers where the only necessity is that beer flows all night?
 Do they love to show off their latest vintage wine when you attend a dinner party at their home?
-Maybe you're hosting a foodie crowd who get easily excited by the newest, trendiest cocktails when you hit the bars together?
+Maybe you're hosting a foodie crowd who gets easily excited by the newest, trendiest cocktails when you hit the bars together?

-- Don't get me wrong; I'm not suggesting that you serve your guests exactly what they always drink.
+- Use that as a hint.
+What your guests are used to should not dictate that you serve your guests exactly what they always drink.
 You should select beverages based on your menu and type of party.
-But it will give you a hint as to where the volume of drinking will be if you offer a variety.
+However, it will give you a hint as to where the volume of drinking will be if you offer a variety.

-- One or two signature beverages will add style to your party and may add to a themed event.
+- Choose one or two signature beverages.
+This will add style to your party and can be a nice addition to a themed event.
 At the same time, it will keep your budget more manageable than the cost of stocking a full bar with alcohol, mixers, wine, and beer.

 - If you entertain often, then it may pay to keep a fully stocked bar.
 Take an inventory before your party to determine what extra beverages you'll need to purchase.

 - Don't open everything at the beginning of your party.
 You don't want to be left with 10 bottles of wine that are only partially consumed.
-Also, if you purchased beverages that you don't normally keep in your home, you can often return them after the party if they're unopened.
+Also, if you purchased beverages that you don't normally keep in your home, you may be able to return them after the party if they're unopened.

 - Remember to stock up on lots of ice.
-You should have at least 1 pound of ice per person for serving in drinks and to keep beverages cold.
-If the weather is hot or the party is active, you should have more.
+You should have at least one pound of ice per person.
+This covers the ice you'll be serving in drinks and need to keep beverages cold.
+If the weather is hot or the party is active, it's best to have more.
 On the other hand, if you have many refrigerators to keep your beer and other beverages chilled until serving, you can have less.

-- When setting up the drinkware for your party, whether you use glass or disposable products, you should plan on multiple glasses per guest unless you use wine glass charms or other drink markers.
+- Be sure to have enough glasses.
+Whether it's glass or disposable, when setting up the drinkware for your party, plan on multiple glasses per guest.
+This can be cut back if you use wine glass charms or other drink markers.
 Guests often forget where they place a drink or they may change beverages over the course of your party, requiring a new glass.

 - Round up your estimates, don't round down.
-The more variety in your beverage offerings, the more you should increase your estimates for each drink since you can never be sure which will be most popular.
+The more variety in your beverage offerings, the more you should increase your estimates for each drink.
+You can never be sure which will be most popular.

 - Wine: Estimate one bottle of wine for every two guests at a two-hour cocktail party.
 If serving both red and white wines, you should have twice as many bottles of white as red, unless you know specifically that your guests are red wine drinkers.